DaveMufadhal/DaveMufadhal/README.md

 I am a cybersecurity student with a deep passion for technology and a strong commitment to tackling complex security challenges

 ## Objective
-Passionate cybersecurity student focused on Blue Team operations and cyber analysis.
+Passionate cybersecurity student focused on Blue Team operations.
 Eager to contribute to threat detection and incident response while continuously expanding my skills in a collaborative environment.

 ## Skills